-Spondylolisthesis occurs when one vertebra of the spine slips out of alignment with the other vertebrae.
+Spondylolisthesis occurs when one of the vertebra along the spine slips out of alignment with the other vertebrae in the spine.

 The majority of individuals with a spondylolisthesis do not require surgery.
 Common non-surgical treatment options include: